-Australia to ban plastic drinking straws, stirrers and cutlery from sale, supply or distribution on March 1, 2021.
+Single-use plastic ban has positive outcomes MORE than 120 million plastic straws have been taken off the shelves in the first six months of the state's single-use plastic ban.
+South Australia became the first state in Australia to ban plastic drinking straws, stirrers and cutlery from sale, supply or distribution on March 1, 2021.
 This has led to a significant reduction in the amount of plastic entering SA's environment.
 About 700,000 plastic straws were used every day before the ban.

-"Our legislation isn't just stopping at straws, cutlery and stirrers with polystyrene cups, bowls, plates and clam-shell containers, and oxo-degradable plastic products to be banned come March 1, 2022," Mr Speirs For more information visit www.replacethewaste.sa.gov.au.
+Minister for Environment and Water David Speirs said SA had always led the nation when it came to environmental issues.
+"Our legislation isn't just stopping at straws, cutlery and stirrers with polystyrene cups, bowls, plates and clam-shell containers, and oxo-degradable plastic products to be banned come March 1, 2022," Mr Speirs said.
+For more information visit www.replacethewaste.sa.gov.au.

 FRIENDS...
-Back: Charlie Donnell, Tyler Rowe, Daniel Geyser, Lachlan Rowe, Lachlan Donnell, Maddison Newham; front: Ava Geyser and Heidi Rowe picked up rubbish after school as part of a clean-up party organised by Lachlan Rowe.
+Back: Charlie Donnell, Tyler Rowe, Daniel Geyser, Lachlan Rowe, Lachlan Donnell, Maddison Newham; front: Ava Geyser and Heidi Rowe picked up rubbish after school as part of a cleanup party organised by Lachlan Rowe.